naibarn/SmartSpec/.smartspec/workflows/smartspec_reindex_specs.md

 fi

 STRICT="${FLAGS_strict:-false}"
+DRY_RUN="${FLAGS_dry_run:-false}"
 ```

 ---

-## 1) Scan Specs
+## 1) Resolve Multi-Repo Scan Roots

-- Find all `spec.md` files under `specs/**/spec.md`.
-- For each spec folder:
-  - infer or read spec ID
-  - read title/name
-  - read category/status if present
-  - read declared dependencies if present
-  - detect UI marker if `ui.json` exists

-Rules:
-- The spec folder path becomes the authoritative `path` field.
-- This workflow must **not rewrite any `spec.md`**.
+This workflow may need to scan specs across multiple sibling repos.

+Priority rules:

+1) If `--repos-config` is provided and valid → use it.
+2) Else if `--workspace-roots` is provided → use it.
+3) Else → fallback to current repo root only.

+Implementation intent:

+- The scan roots are used **only for reading**.
+- Index outputs are still written to the current repo’s `.spec/` unless you explicitly change `--output-index`.

 ---

+## 2) Scan Specs Across Roots

+### 2.1 Spec discovery

+For each repo root in scan roots:

+- Find all `specs/**/spec.md`.
+- Record:
+  - absolute file path (internal)
+  - repo-relative folder path
+  - inferred spec ID

+### 2.2 Resolve canonical index `path` values

+Compatibility-first rule:

+- Your existing schema expects `path` to be repository-relative.
+- In a multi-repo system, this workflow must **not break** the schema.

+Therefore:

+- Preserve the `path` exactly as found under each repo root’s internal structure:
+  - e.g., `specs/core/spec-core-001-authentication/`

+- Do **not** attempt to embed absolute paths into `path`.

+- If you need explicit repo ownership later, handle it via optional metadata fields that do not break existing workflows (e.g., `repo_scope`) — but do not require them here.

+---

-## 2) Normalize and Validate
+## 3) Normalize and Validate

-### 2.1 ID Uniqueness
+### 3.1 ID Uniqueness (Global)

-- Fail if duplicated IDs are found.
+- IDs must be unique across **all scanned roots**.
+- If duplicates exist:
+  - report them as errors
+  - recommend explicit differentiation policy (e.g., public vs private aliasing)

-### 2.2 Path Integrity
+### 3.2 Path Integrity

-- Each index entry must point to an existing folder containing `spec.md`.
+- Each index entry must point to a folder containing `spec.md` in at least one scanned root.

-### 2.3 Category Sanity
+### 3.3 Category Sanity

 - Categories should be consistent with your existing taxonomy.
 - If a UI spec has `ui.json`, but category is not `ui`:
   - warn (or error in `--strict`).

-### 2.4 Dependency Integrity
+### 3.4 Dependency Integrity

 - Each dependency must reference a discovered spec ID.
-- Warn on circular dependency chains.
+- Warn on circular dependencies.

 ---

-## 3) Preserve Schema Compatibility
+## 4) Preserve Schema Compatibility

 When `INDEX_IN` exists:

-- Use it only to preserve fields that your production workflows already rely on.
+- Use it to preserve fields required by production workflows.
-- Do not change the overall top-level schema shape.
+- Do not change top-level schema shape.

 Rules:

 - Prefer newly scanned truth for:
   - `path`
-  - `dependencies`
+  - `dependencies` (when clearly declared)
   - `category` when confidently inferred

 ---

-## 4) Build Canonical Index
+## 5) Build Canonical Index

 - Compose a new `SPEC_INDEX.json` compatible with your existing structure.
 - Recompute counts.
 - Ensure stable ordering where helpful (e.g., by category then ID).

 Write to:

 - `CANONICAL_OUT` (default `.spec/SPEC_INDEX.json`).

 ---

-## 5) Optional Root Mirror Update
+## 6) Optional Root Mirror Update

 If `MIRROR_ROOT=true`:

 - Write a mirror copy to `SPEC_INDEX.json`.

 Rules:

-- The root mirror must be treated as **legacy**.
-- Warn if root mirror diverged from canonical in previous versions.
+- Root mirror is legacy.
+- Write it **after** canonical output.

-Do NOT write `.smartspec/SPEC_INDEX.json`.
+Never write `.smartspec/SPEC_INDEX.json`.

 ---

-## 6) UI JSON Addendum (Index-Level Awareness)
+## 7) UI JSON Addendum (Index-Level Awareness)

 This workflow does not validate UI JSON deeply, but must:

 - Detect UI specs by:
   - category = `ui`, OR
-  - `ui.json` presence.
+  - `ui.json` presence in any scan root.

 - Emit warnings when:
   - `ui.json` is missing for a declared UI spec.
   - category mismatches UI JSON presence.

-- Ensure the index entry remains compatible with the UI team workflow.

 If the project does not use UI JSON:

 - Do not fail.
 - Only warn when a spec explicitly declares itself as UI.

 ---

-## 7) Report
+## 8) Report

 Write a structured report to `REPORT_DIR` containing:

 - Index input path used (if any)
 - Canonical output path
+- Scan roots used
 - Spec counts by category/status
 - Duplicate ID findings
 - Missing path findings